Wambool old-rail truss overbridges

 The Wambool old-rail truss overbridges are two heritage-listed railway bridges on the Main Western line in Wambool, Bathurst Region, New South Wales, Australia.
 It was built in 1896.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Constructed in 1896 over a single-span line but to spans ready for duplication which occurred in 1916.

 Description

 Two old-rail Pratt truss overbridges (vehicular bridges over a rail line) either side of Wambool.
 One bridge is located approximately 218 km from Central railway station and carries the Wambool Road with a span of 80 ft.
 The other bridge is located approximately 220 km from Central and carries the Tarana-O'Connell Road with a span of 49 ft.
 Both bridges are constructed of steel with brick abutments.